mrpollo/ramonroche.com/public/wp-content/plugins/twitter-widget-pro/readme.txt

 == Upgrade Notice ==

+= 2.4.1 =
+Better support for hashtags with international characters & new German translation

+= 2.4.0 =
+Better linking to fix issues with links followed by punctuation plus support for extended characters in hashtags

+= 2.3.11 =
+Fix issue with "Include Retweets" not unchecking

+= 2.3.10 =
+Update feeds and links to Ran.ge, moves screenshots outside of plugin zip

+= 2.3.9 =
+Display dates based on your WordPress timezone setting

+= 2.3.8 =
+Fix issue with mixed content warning on HTTPS pages

+= 2.3.7 =
+Adds an option to clear update locks, which may fix the updating issue some people are having

+= 2.3.6 =
+Small fix for "invalid argument supplied for foreach" error that some people are getting

+= 2.3.5 =
+Added HTTP & HTTPS API setting and fixed support forum links

+= 2.3.4 =
+Fixed the conflict with Jetpack!
+Also a new Arabic translation

 = 2.3.3 =
 Fixed issue with updates getting stuck, and add data-lang support for Twitter intents